dfki-asr/compass/CONTAINER.md

 Download and extract WildFly
 ----------------------------

-Download the most recent version of [WildFly](http://www.wildfly.org) and extract the archive to a folder on your disk.
+Download [WildFly 8.2.0.Final](http://www.wildfly.org/downloads/) and extract the archive to a folder on your disk.
 But before we can run COMPASS there are a few setup steps to go through ...

 Using the testing WildFly configuration
 ---------------------------------------